 Take a look inside 12 images

-Pros: Thorough and customizable K–12 curriculum, attractive design, full Computer Applications unit, and useful data for teachers and admins.
+Pros: Thorough and customizable K–12 curriculum, attractive design, full Computer Applications unit, and useful data for teachers.

 Cons: Long list of lessons might intimidate some students.
 Not designed for individual users.